AIM703 - Heritage Practice: Conservation and Managing Change

 Content

-The unit focuses on the application of heritage conservation and management concepts, tools and approaches in Australian and international practices.
+The unit focuses on the application of heritage conservation and management concepts, approaches and tools in Australian and international practices.
 The Unit will familiarise students with the ways in which these support decision making processes, including those framed by heritage laws, design cultures and planning systems; as well as critically examining emerging issues, tensions and gaps.
-Spanning Indigenous and non-Indigenous heritage sites, places, landscapes, architecture and neighbourhoods, the unit will develop student skills in conservation management planning, planning for development, adaptive reuse, resilience and other outcomes.
+Spanning Indigenous and non-Indigenous heritage sites, places, landscapes, architecture and neighbourhoods, the unit will develop student skills in conservation planning, incorporating municipal, state and national heritage planning as well as place management, documentation, maintenance, impact assessment, development and adaptive re-use.

 Unit Fee Information